IBM/cloud-functions-workshops/201-intermediate-courselets-nodejs/201-using-event-providers/github/README.md

 ## Using the GitHub package

-The "built-in" [`/whisk.system/github`](https://github.com/apache/openwhisk-catalog/tree/master/packages/github) package offers a convenient way to use the [GitHub APIs](https://developer.github.com/) in order to create a webhook that can generate events that can fire Cloud Functions triggers.
+In this exercise, we use the "built-in" [`/whisk.system/github`](https://github.com/apache/openwhisk-catalog/tree/master/packages/github) package offers a convenient way to use the [GitHub APIs](https://developer.github.com/) in order to create a webhook that can generate events that can fire Cloud Functions triggers.

-you can get a summary of the package, its parameters and its single feed action called `webhook`:
+You can get a summary of the package, its single feed action called `webhook`and their parameters:

 ```bash
 ibmcloud fn package get --summary /whisk.system/github